imwrite

 — Disposal method of animated GIF

-Disposal method of an animated GIF, specified as the comma-separated pair
+Disposal method of an animated GIF, specified as one of the methods in this table.

 Value of DisposalMethod